idream-build/idream/README.md

 package set, and package configuration files in JSON format that can be used by any build system.
 This one just happens to be written in Python and happens to sandbox things in a certain way.

+### General metadata

+To start with, we call a single library or executable corresponding to a single `ipkg` file a `package`.
+We can put some subset of what would be in an `ipkg` file into an `idr-package.json` file in a directory where the `ipkg` would ordinarily be.

+We call a collection of `packages` a `project`.
+We can throw an `idr-project.json` file at the root of a repository (or in the same directory as a single project) to list the relative paths to the packages exist in this project.

+Drawing insipiration from Purescript's (package-sets)[https://github.com/purescript/package-sets], we can define our own `package set` to resolve libraries to specific refs and subdirectories in specific git repositories.
+One might maintain this list in-repository in an `idr-package-set.json` file or depend on a shared collection.

+### idream specifics

+`idream` goes out of its way to keep build and external dependency artifacts out of source and global directories.
+When you invoke `idream` it looks for an `idr-project.json` file in the current directory (though you can point it elsewhere).
+It uses the package paths in the project to load all package definitions in the project.
+(Note that local package names always shadow remote ones.)

+`idream` then creates an ignorable "cache" directory `.idream` (also configurable) in the same directory as the project file.
+This acts much like the directory containing `idris --libdir` and the like, but is local to your project. `idream` stores executables, compiled libraries, docs, and cloned dependencies in the cache.

+When necessary, `idream` will search for package set definitions to resolve dependencies.
+Currently, it only looks for a local `idr-package-set.json` file next to the project file.